-- Ensuring that more parents and families are aware of the benefits of Welshmedium education and bilingualism from birth, are signposted to Welshmedium provision with clear progression routes throughout all key phases of education - Ensuring that there is access to Welsh-medium early years and primary provision in all 13 localities in Powys by: - Establishing new Welsh-medium early years provision (Cylchoedd Ti a Fi and Cylchoedd Meithrin) - Supporting English-medium/bilingual early years providers to move along the language continuum - Establishing new Welsh-medium primary schools - Supporting dual-stream/English-medium primary schools to move along the language continuum so that they can provide Welsh-medium immersion education until the age of seven or eleven - Establishing Welsh-medium secondary provision in at least 3 localities in Powys - Providing high-quality 'trochi' (immersion) provision to support pupils who move into Powys and don't have Welsh-language skills, and also for pupils who choose to move from an English-medium stream/school within Powys to Welsh-medium education - Providing high-quality provision for learners with ALN through the medium of Welsh - Developing the workforce to ensure that there's a good supply of childcare staff, schools staff and authority staff able to provide their services through the medium of Welsh
+- Ensuring that more parents and families are aware of the benefits of Welshmedium education and bilingualism from birth, are signposted to Welshmedium provision with clear progression routes throughout all key phases of education - Ensuring that there is access to Welsh-medium early years and primary provision in all 13 localities in Powys by: - Establishing new Welsh-medium early years provision (Cylchoedd Ti a Fi and Cylchoedd Meithrin) - Supporting English-medium/bilingual early years providers to move along the language continuum - Establishing new Welsh-medium primary schools - Supporting dual-stream/English-medium primary schools to move along the language continuum so that they can provide Welsh-medium immersion education until the age of seven or eleven - Establishing Welsh-medium secondary provision in at least 3 localities in Powys.
+In the context of the Welsh Government's 'Guidance on school categories according to Welsh-medium provision' that was published in December 2021, this is defined as provision which meets the definition for a Category 3 Welsh-medium secondary school. - Providing high-quality 'trochi' (immersion) provision to support pupils who move into Powys and don't have Welsh-language skills, and also for pupils who choose to move from an English-medium stream/school within Powys to Welsh-medium education - Providing high-quality provision for learners with ALN through the medium of Welsh - Developing the workforce to ensure that there's a good supply of childcare staff, schools staff and authority staff able to provide their services through the medium of Welsh